 Detailed requirments and spectifications for the installation of fire lanes and fire department apparatus access routes originate from the Water and Fire Regulations section of the Fairfax County Public Facilities Manual (PFM) as well as Chapter 5 of the Fire Prevention Code.

 Existing Locations & Premises.
 For existing locations, premises, and roads, fire lanes may be designated at the request of the property owner or owner's agent, or if conditions warrant, shall be designated.
-The owner will be required to submit scaled site plan drawings for designation by the Office of the Fire Marshal.
+The owner will be required to submit scaled site plan drawings for designation by the Fire Marshal's Office.

 Fire lanes shall be installed where required by the Fire Marshal.
 Fire lanes shall be marked with both sign and curb delineation in accordance with PFM sections V and VI and the Virginia Statewide Fire Prevention Code (2012) Section 503.2.1 Dimensions: